debnathtanmoy/customer-segmentaion/README.md

 ```bash
 python app.py
 ```
 - Enter any valid customer id from the attached online retail dataset and check the results.
+Some valid customer id's to try out the application are 16029,16098 and 14688.